Livia gens

 Livia Drusilla, wife of the emperor Augustus.

-The gens Livia was an illustrious plebeian family at ancient Rome.
+The gens Livia was an illustrious plebeian family of ancient Rome.
 The first of the Livii to obtain the consulship was Marcus Livius Denter in 302 BC, and from his time the Livii supplied the Republic with eight consuls, two censors, a dictator, and a master of the horse.
 Members of the gens were honoured with three triumphs.
 In the reign of Augustus, Livia Drusilla was Roman empress, and her son was the emperor Tiberius.

 Origin

 History preserves no traditions concerning the origin of the Livian gens.
 Although its members are not found in the first two centuries of the Republic, there is nothing in particular to suggest a foreign origin.
 The regular cognomina of the Livii are all Latin.
 The nomen Livius is generally supposed to be derived from the same root as liveo, lividus, and livor, all with the meaning of leaden or bluish-grey, but this connection is not absolutely certain.
 Pokorny dismissed this derivation, arguing that the nomen either predated these words, or could not be linguistically connected with them.
 He hypothesized an Etruscan origin for the Livii.